WCAG 2.2 Compliance, Explained

 The Accessibility for Ontarians with Disabilities Act

 Not all non-discrimination laws are federal.
-States and provinces can also enforce digital accessibility — and the Accessibility for Ontarians with Disabilities Act (AODA) is a great example.
+States and provinces can also enforce digital accessibility — the AODA is a great example.

 The AODA is a broad law that aims to improve transportation, customer service, and employment opportunities for Ontarians with disabilities.
 It also includes requirements for information and communications, which are based on (you guessed it) WCAG.